Which is better, Teams or Zoom?

 1. What’s the difference between Zoom vs Teams for virtual events?

-Zoom offers more polished event-capabilities (branded lobbies, breakout rooms, attendee registration) whereas Teams is a good option for informal internal meetings.
-If you’re hosting a large external-facing event, Zoom delivers a more seamless attendee experience.
-For internal collaboration and day-to-day meetings within the Microsoft Teams ecosystem, Teams may suffice.
+If you’re a virtual event planner hosting a large external-facing conference or meeting, Zoom delivers a more seamless attendee experience.
+For internal collaboration and day-to-day meetings within the Microsoft Teams ecosystem, Teams may be perfectly suitable.

 2. Can I use Microsoft Teams instead of Zoom for external guests and clients?